jeremiahkellick/jk_repo/README.md

 ```
 .\bin\build_jk_build
 ```

 macOS/Linux
 ```
 ./bin/build_jk_build
 ```

 This will produce an executable you can use to compile any other program in this repository.
-If you used the `build_jk_build` script, it will be located at the path `bin/jk_build`.
+It will be located at `bin/jk_build`.
 For convenience, you might want to add the `bin/` directory to your `PATH`.

 ### Building other programs